An American Woman in Kashmir

 1,600 schools were completely destroyed.
 500 were partially damaged.

 After four weeks I returned to my home in Bend, Oregon, set some goals, created a website, and over the winter raised $20,000 by making Power Point slide presentations and hounding my friends and colleagues for donations.
-My Spring trip back to AJK to distribute the money was delayed repeatedly by the serial political unrest of Pakistan and the Muslim world….the Cartoon Riots, The American military’s killing of the number two Al Qaeda man within sovereign Pakistan, the Mumbai bombings, the Pope’s thoughts about the prophet Mohammad… Now, finally, in September of 2006 there was a gap in the Pakistan street chaos and it was time to go back.
+My Spring trip back to AJK to distribute the money was delayed repeatedly by the serial political unrest of Pakistan and throughout the Muslim world….the Cartoon Riots, The American military’s killing of the number two Al Qaeda man within sovereign Pakistan, the Mumbai bombings, the Pope’s thoughts about the prophet Mohammad… Now, finally, in September of 2006 there was a gap in chaos and it was time to go back.

 And this time Linda would go back there with me.
 My guess was that her strong German comportment would see her through.
 My Pakistani and Kashmiri friends and I would be there every moment.